Whether you’re a person living with diabetes or not, it’s important to understand the different types of sugars and sweeteners on the market.

 The sometimes bitter taste associated with stevia comes from the plant it is derived from.
 Because of this, it is often used in combination with sugar or another non-nutritive sweetener.

 My favorite stevia based sweetener is Truvia Sweet Complete.
 Some of my favorite recipes using it include:

 - Gluten-Free Pumpkin Cheesecake Bars with Oatmeal Crust

 - Diabetes Friendly Easy Gluten Free Brownies

 What’s better: smaller quantities of the real stuff or bigger amounts of the fake stuff?

-For the average person, without diabetes: smaller quantities of the “real stuff”, natural sweeteners, or stevia or monk fruit.
+For the average person, without diabetes: smaller quantities of the “real stuff” and occasional use of non-nutritive sweeteners is just fine.
 For someone with diabetes, this should be discussed with your physician or dietitian.

 What’s the best natural sweetener?